Access and Use Information

 Blair Precollege and Adult Students and Members of the Blair Patron Society and Blair KeyBoard are eligible to borrow Music Library print materials.

-Special Collections, the History of Medicine collection of the Biomedical Library, and other archival or rare book collections are accessible to all qualified scholars, with the permission of the directors of those collections.
+Special Collections Library, the History of Medicine Collection of the Biomedical Library, and other archival or rare book collections are accessible to all qualified scholars, with the permission of the directors of those collections.

 The Divinity Library extends borrowing privileges to pastors who are not pursuing a degree at another institution and to employees of denominational boards and agencies.
 Members of the Nashville Jewish community are granted borrowing privileges to the Zimmerman Judaica Collection.
 Applications for these special borrowing programs are available at the Divinity Library service desk.